-The date of this prospectus is September 10, 2015.
+The date of this prospectus is April 24, 2017.

 You should rely only on the information contained in or incorporated by reference in this prospectus or any related prospectus supplement we provide to you.
-We have not authorized anyone to provide you with different or additional information.
-We are not making an offer of securities in any state where the offer is not permitted.
+Neither we nor the selling shareholder have authorized anyone to provide you with different or additional information.
+Neither we nor the selling shareholder are making an offer of securities in any state where the offer is not permitted.
 You should not assume that the information contained in or incorporated by reference in this prospectus is accurate as of any date other than the date on the front of this prospectus.
-Unless otherwise noted or the context otherwise requires, references in this prospectus to "Auris Medical," "the Company," "our company," "we," "us" or "our" refer to Auris Medical Holding AG (Auris Medical AG prior to our corporate reorganization on April 22, 2014) and its subsidiaries.
+Unless otherwise noted or the context otherwise requires, references in this prospectus to "Auris Medical," "the Company," "our company," "we," "us" or "our" refer to Auris Medical Holding AG and its subsidiaries.